bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   E.g. ``java.time.ZonedDateTime`` will be serialized as a simple timestamp number, rathern than a complex object structure.

-  This change should not have any side-effects on existing clients since java.time objects which did not have any special serializer features enabled could not be serialized in way that provides any value outside of the java world.
+  This change should not have any side-effects on existing clients since java.time objects, which did not have any special serializer features enabled, could not be serialized in a way that provides any value outside of the java world.

-  However, if you face any issues with change java.time object serialization.
-You may disable the JavaTime module by setting the RestClient property ``JSON.Module.JavaTime=false``
+  However, if you face any issues with the changed java.time object serialization, you may disable the JavaTime module by setting the RestClient property ``JSON.Module.JavaTime=false``